A01. Fort Clinch State Park

 SiteID: E1 (E1 old)

 Nearest City: Fernandina Beach

 Website: A01.
 Fort Clinch State Park

-Features/Amenities: Restrooms, Entrance fee required, Good for beginners, Birding by foot/hiking, Birding by bicycle, Best time of day: Morning, Recommended length of visit: a few hours, Camping br>
+Features/Amenities: Some viewing is barrier free, Restrooms, Entrance fee required, Good for beginners, Birding by foot/hiking, Birding by bicycle, Best time of day: Morning, Recommended length of visit: a few hours, Camping br>

 Habitats: Freshwater Marsh/Wetlands, Field/Pasture, Hardwoods/Mixed Forest, Salt Marsh, Beach/Dune, Coastal Strand